article background

 Telstra and Vodafone are two of only a handful of Aussie telcos that offer a new smartphone bundled with a phone plan (Optus, Woolworths Mobile, TeleChoice and Southern Phone are the others).
 You can expect the latest premium devices from the biggest manufacturers, along with some older and cheaper models.

-Currently Telstra has a range of 5G-compatible devices available and the larger network to support them: you can find 5G-ready phones including the iPhone 13 and iPhone 12 series, the Samsung Galaxy S21 range, and other devices from Samsung, OPPO, Google, and Motorola.
+Currently Telstra has a range of 5G-compatible devices available and the larger network to support them: you can find 5G-ready phones including the iPhone 15 and iPhone 14 series, the Samsung Galaxy S24 range, and other devices from Samsung, OPPO, Google, and Motorola.
 However before you get too excited, you should check Telstra’s 5G network coverage to see if you’ll have access, as most live 5G sites are located in and around capital cities.
-Vodafone also has a range of 5G-ready Apple, Samsung, Motorola and TCL phones on offer, however 5G coverage with Vodafone is still quite limited.
+Vodafone also has a range of 5G-ready Apple, Samsung, Google, Motorola and TCL phones on offer, however 5G coverage with Vodafone is not quite as extensive.

 One important thing to note about Telstra and Vodafone is that these telcos separate your phone payments from your plan payments.
 While Vodafone was the first to roll out this style of plan offering, Telstra now offers the same style of phone plan.